 Applications will not normally be considered from national organisations or local groups with access to funds from national 'umbrella' or 'parent' organisations, unless funds are not available from their national bodies, or the funds available are in adequate for a specified project.

-An organisation should have a bank account in its own name with two authorised representatives required to sign each cheque.
+An organisation will normally be expected to have a bank account in its own name with two authorised representatives required to authorise any payments If you cannot meet this criterion, please contact the clerk for advice.

 The administration of and accounting for any grant shall be the responsibility of the recipient.
 All awards must be properly accounted for and evidence of expenditure should be supplied to the Council as requested.